-Applicants may request up to $500 in assistance to help them during the economic fall-out from virus containment efforts.
-Applicants who meet the following criteria will be considered for financial assistance from the HIRO Fund:
+Applicants who meet the following criteria will be considered for financial assistance, up to $500, from the HIRO Fund:

 - Applicants must live and/or work in a county that has been declared a FEMA-designated disaster area within the past twelve (12) months.